Matias-HA/SimpleChatApp/README.md

 ### Description

 This is a simple chat app.
-The app consists of a login screen, where the user can sign in using their google account, and a list of chatrooms that users can enter to chat with each other.
+The app consists of three screens. a login screen, where the user can sign in using their google account.
+The main screen gives an overview of each chatroom the user can enter.
+The Third screen is where the user can type to chat with other users.

 <img src="https://user-images.githubusercontent.com/84104310/136424526-5e815eef-cd8b-4a4f-8dca-a611b9a6bc82.jpg" width="30%"></img> <img src="https://user-images.githubusercontent.com/84104310/136424544-4e85b9b4-eeca-4d33-b435-b272055c700b.jpg" width="30%"></img> <img src="https://user-images.githubusercontent.com/84104310/136424573-a3f2d8b1-1142-44b3-964e-ec1662707f9a.jpg" width="30%"></img>